azurebigcompute/cyclecloud_tutorials/Lab3/Tutorial.md

       quantmerge Merge multiple quantifications into a single file
   ```

-### Run parallel salmon job on the cluster
+### Run a parallel Salmon job on the cluster

-Having created a CycleCloud cluster with salmon application, you can now
+Having created a CycleCloud cluster with Salmon application, you can now
-run salmon jobs in parallel, utilizing autoscalable cluster compute resources.
+run Salmon jobs in parallel, utilizing autoscalable cluster compute resources.
-Please follow the below instructions to execute a sample salmon job on your cluster.
+Please follow the below instructions to execute a sample Salmon job on your cluster.
 _(borrowed from [Getting started with Salmon](https://combine-lab.github.io/salmon/getting_started/) guide)_

 * While on the master node, download sample input data (transcriptome for _Arabidopsis thaliana_) into $HOME/arabidopsis directory: